-Let’s be real, athletes and coaches make a ton of sacrifices both on and off the field.
+Did you know that your athletic identity and mental health are interconnected?
+Athletes and coaches make a ton of sacrifices both on and off the field.
 We dedicate so much time to conditioning and training, scouting opponents and watching video, mentally preparing, traveling to compete, and recovering in the training room.
 Throughout our athletic careers, we are conditioned to make great physical, emotional, and social sacrifices to compete at the expense of our mental and physical health.
+At Headstrong Mindset, we believe balance is the key to longevity in sports.
+In this article I’m going to talk about what athletes and coaches give up to accomplish their dreams and how to find a healthy balance.

 What does it mean to have an athletic identity?

-Your athletic identity is the degree to which you identify with your role as an athlete competing in your sport (Giannone, Haney, Kealy, & Ogrodniczuk, 2017).
+Your athletic identity is the degree to which you identify with your role as an athlete competing in your sport 1 Giannone, Z. A., Haney, C. J., Kealy, D., & Ogrodniczuk, J. S. (2017).
+Athletic identity and psychiatric symptoms following retirement from varsity sports.
+The International Journal of Social Psychiatry, 63(7), 598.
 It’s basically a framework for an athlete’s self-concept.
 Sometimes, being an athlete can become such a big part of who you are that it overshadows other aspects of yourself and life can feel unbalanced.

 Evaluating your athletic identity.